lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 $$
 </div>

 for crown age.
 (Note that eq.
 11.3 and 11.4 reduce to 11.1 and 11.2, respectively, when $\epsilon = 0$).
-Magallon and Sanderson (2001), following Strathmann and Slatkin (1983), describe how to use eq.
+Magallón and Sanderson [-@Magallon2001-xi], following Strathmann and Slatkin [-@Strathmann1983-lz], describe how to use eq.
 10.13 and 10.15 to calculate confidence intervals for the number of species at a given time.

-For example, consider these data, which summarize the ages and diversities of a number of plant lineages in the Páromo (from Madriñán et al. 2013).
+For example, consider these data, which summarize the ages and diversities of a number of plant lineages in the Páromo [from @Madrinan2013-oi].
 For each lineage, I have calculated the pure-birth estimate of speciation rate (from equation 11.2, since these are crown ages), and net diversification rates under three scenarios for extinction ($\epsilon = 0.1$,   $\epsilon = 0.5$, and $\epsilon = 0.9$).

 | Lineage |	n |	Age	| $\hat{r}_{pb}$ | $\hat{r}_{\epsilon = 0.1}$ | $\hat{r}_{\epsilon = 0.5}$ | $\hat{r}_{\epsilon = 0.9}$ |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: |